matheuscoradini/perceptron-learning-algorithm/README.md

 ![screenshot1](https://github.com/matheuscoradini/perceptron-learning-algorithm/blob/master/images/screenshot1.PNG)

 The inputs of the algorithm are the vectors X and y(X), y(X) is the target.
-The output are a weight vector w and the hypothesis h, where h(x) = sign(wTx).
+The outputs are a weight vector w and the hypothesis h(X), where h(x) = sign(wTx).
 The PLA compare vector h(X) and y(X) iteratively, and everytime y[i] != h[i] the algorithm tries to improve w, adding the Xy vector: w = w + Xy.
-In this one of the parameters is the attempts_max, that sets the maximum number of iterations.
+In this demonstration, one of the parameters is the attempts_max, that sets the maximum number of iterations.

 After that, our w vector is rotated by 270 degrees, and it represents the new boundary line.